 - In a bowl, place chicken, rice wine, ginger, salt, and black pepper.
 Combine well.
-Then evenly coat the chicken with starch and set side.
+Then evenly coat the chicken with starch and set aside.

-- In a deep saucepan (or fryer) add a generous amount of oil and heat until the temperature reaches 350degrees Fahrenheit.
-Add chicken and fry for 3 to 5 mins (depending on size).
+- In a deep saucepan (or fryer) add a generous amount of oil and heat until the temperature reaches 350 degrees Fahrenheit.
+Add chicken and fry for 3 to 5 minutes (depending on size).
 Do not overcrowd the pan.
 Place cooked chicken aside when done.